 The space consumed by the statistics data increases in proportion to the number of different entity kinds and property types used by your app.
 The more different entities and properties used by your app, the more likely you are to reach the stat storage limit.
 Also, if you use namespaces, remember that each namespace contains a complete copy of the stats for that namespace.

-Create a new entity and view a table of all indexes on the Indexes page.
+In the Developers Console, you can create a new entity and view a table of all indexes.

-Select an entity kind and construct a query by applying filters on the Query page.
+In the Developers Console, select an entity kind and construct a query by applying filters.
 You can also create a new entity in this page.

 Backup/restore, copy, delete

 The Developers Console does not yet support datastore management.
 You should continue to use the Admin Console's Datastore Admin page for these functions.

 App Engine provides a Search service that stores structured documents in one or more indexes.
 A document contains data-typed fields.